simeononsecurity/simeononsecurity.ch/content/articles/how-to-create-strong-passwords/index.en.md

 ### The Bottom Line

-In an era where **80% of breaches involve compromised passwords** and AI-powered cracking tools can test billions of combinations per second, strong password hygiene isn't optional—it's essential.
+In an era where **80% of breaches involve compromised passwords** and AI-powered cracking tools can test billions of combinations per second, strong password hygiene isn't optional - it's essential.
 The good news is that with modern tools like password managers and emerging standards like passkeys, achieving excellent security doesn't require superhuman memory or constant vigilance.

 **The investment of a few hours** to set up a password manager and migrate your accounts will provide **years of improved security and peace of mind**.
 The cost of a premium password manager ($10-60/year) is trivial compared to the average cost of identity theft recovery ($4,200 and 200 hours) or the potential loss from a compromised bank account or cryptocurrency wallet.